dallaylaen/perl-mvc-neaf/README.md

 * Template::Toolkit view out of the box;

-* json/jsonp view out of the box (with sanitized callbacks);
+* json/jsonp view out of the box;

 * can serve raw content (e.g. generated images);

 * can serve static files from disk or from memory.
-No need for separate web server to test your CSS/images.
+No need for separate web server to test CSS and/or images.

-* sanitized query parameters and cookies out of the box.
+* regex-checked query parameters and cookies out of the box.

 * Easy to develop RESTful web-services.

 # NOT SO BORING FEATURES

-* Fine-grained hooks, helpers, and fallback values restrictable to specific paths/methods;
+* Fine-grained hooks, helpers, and fallback return values that may be restricted to specific routes;

-* Form validation with resubmission ability.
+* Powerful form validation tooling.
 [Validator::LIVR](https://metacpan.org/pod/Validator::LIVR)
-supported, but not requires.
+supported, but not required.

 * CLI-based debugging via `perl <your_app.pl> --help|--list|--method GET`